8 Medical Complications of Anorexia

 As with other mental health disorders, anorexia nervosa is often accompanied by a number of comorbid, or co-occurring, mental health conditions.

-Anxiety disorders of all kinds, depression, and chronic low self-esteem are particularly common in patients with AN.
-[10] And those with anorexia nervosa also face a higher risk of developing other mental health issues, including substance use disorders and suicidal ideation.
+Anxiety disorders of all kinds, depression, substance use disorders, certain personality disorders, and chronic low self-esteem are particularly common in patients with AN.
+Those with anorexia nervosa also often have suicidal ideation.21

 Even in less extreme cases, the mental health complications tied to anorexia nervosa can have a significantly negative impact on someone’s health and well-being.
 And depression, anxiety, and substance use can worsen the physical symptoms of anorexia nervosa, as well as complicate recovery efforts.

 Hematological abnormalities and complications are conditions that impact the quality of the blood.
-One such condition is anemia, in which the red blood cells cannot carry oxygen to the body’s tissues.
-This can lead to fatigue, weakness, shortness of breath, or heart complications.
+One such condition is anemia, in which there aren’t enough red blood cells to carry oxygen to the body’s tissues.
+This can lead to fatigue, weakness, shortness of breath, or heart complications.23

-Anemia is a common malady afflicting patients with AN, but there are many hematologic complications of anorexia nervosa, including:
+Anemia is a malady afflicting patients with AN, but there are other hematologic complications of anorexia nervosa, including:

 • Leukopenia: A condition characterized by a low white blood cell count.
-It leads to an increase in the risk of infections.
-[11]
+It leads to an increase in the risk of infections.24

-• Thrombocytopenia: A condition in which the body has too few platelets, leading to excessive bleeding and bruising.
-[12]
+• Thrombocytopenia: A condition in which the blood has too few platelets, leading to excessive bleeding and bruising.25

 Finding Help for Anorexia Nervosa

-Anorexia nervosa is a severe psychiatric disorder, which can manifest as myriad physical and mental complications.
-If left untreated, this can lead to long-term consequences, or even death, in the worst case scenarios.
+Anorexia nervosa is a severe psychiatric disorder that can manifest as myriad physical and mental complications.
+If left untreated, this can lead to long-term consequences or even death, in the worst-case scenario.

 Fortunately, many effective treatments can help individuals with AN recover and improve their quality of life.
 Care for AN typically involves a multidisciplinary approach, including: